scalawithcats/scala-with-cats/src/pages/monads/index.md

   if(b == 0) None else Some(a / b)
 ```

-Each of these computations may fail, as indicated by their `Option` return types.
+Each of these methods may "fail"
+as indicated by their `Option` return types.
 The `flatMap` method on `Option` allows us to sequence these operations
 without having to constantly check whether they return `Some` or `None`: